Chia-Network/chips/README.md

 Chip011 would modify the function and structure of chips 005, 007, 010.
-Update these? chip003 needs to be rewritten, probably chip004 too
+Update these? chip003 needs to be rewritten, probably chip004 too Maybe cut IFJUMP in favor of enumerated scripts with MAST

 Need Terminology CHIP